wrenfold/wrenfold/docs/source/reference/new_language.rst

         def format_add(self, add: ast.Add) -> str:
             # Calling `format(...)` will automatically delegate to the appropriate overload.
-            # If the argument is an `ast.Add`, it will recurse back into this method, for example.
+            # If the argument is an `ast.Add`, it will recurse back into this method.
             return ' + '.join(self.format(x) for x in add.args)

         # ... more overloads ...